kiavashfaisali/KFSwiftImageLoader/README.md

 KFSwiftImageLoader is an extremely high-performance, lightweight, and energy efficient pure Swift async web image loader with memory and disk caching for iOS and  Watch.

-This is the world's first  Watch-optimized async image loader with WKInterfaceImage extensions and automatic cache handling via WKInterfaceDevice.
+This is the world's first  Watch-optimized async image loader with WKInterfaceImage extensions and intelligent automatic cache handling via WKInterfaceDevice.

 Please also check out [KFWatchKitAnimations](https://github.com/kiavashfaisali/KFWatchKitAnimations) for a great way to record beautiful 60 FPS animations for  Watch by recording animations from the iOS Simulator.